junxit/us-congress-bills-114/bill.md

     >     - **(I)** such State or local law enforcement agency is part of a team with the Federal agency in such investigation, and
     >     - **(II)** such information is disclosed only to such officers and employees who are personally and directly engaged in such investigation.
     >   - **(ii)** *Limitation on use of information* Information disclosed under this subparagraph shall be solely for the use of such officers and employees in locating the missing child, in a grand jury proceeding, or in any preparation for, or investigation which may result in, a judicial or administrative proceeding.
+    >   - **(iii)** *Missing child* For purposes of this subparagraph, the term “missing child” shall have the meaning given such term by section 403 of the Missing Children’s Assistance Act (42 U.S.C.
+5772).
+    >   - **(iv)** *Exploited child* For purposes of this subparagraph, the term “exploited child” means a minor with respect to whom there is reason to believe that a specified offense against a minor (as defined by section 111(7) of the Sex Offender Registration and Notification Act (42 U.S.C.
+16911(7))) has or is occurring.

   - **(2)** *Conforming amendments*
     - **(A)** Section 6103(a)(2) of such Code is amended by striking “subsection (i)(7)(A)” and inserting “subsection (i)(1)(C) or (7)(A)”.